Why do it at all?

 Bikes are fairly simple things and as such are reasonably reliable with care.
 The more common things you might experience can include:

-- Punctures (although I managed to avoid any on both my LEJoG & European trips!)
+- Punctures (although I managed to avoid any on both my LEJoG & European trips!).
+Getting a good pair of puncture resistant tyres can make a huge difference.

 - Gears hopping or not changing smoothly.
-After 1,000 miles cables will stretch and the chain will gather dirt, so learn how to tweak your gears.
+After 1,000 miles cables will stretch and the chain will gather dirt, so learn how to tweak your gears and make sure to keep your chain clean & oiled.

 - Broken spokes, especially on the rear wheel which takes the load.
 These seem more common than I'd ever realised; I've spoken to several LEJOG'ers who've experienced this.
 Spokes are not something people normally think about when buying a bike, but if you pay attention to making sure you have a good strong wheel before you go then you shouldn't have any problems.